 - Reflective Light (AoE DoT | morph of Sun Fire) – This ability splits and hits up to 3 targets, dealing initial damage and damage over time.
 The 6 seconds duration is hard to keep up, so it’s why we main bar it.
 This is always worth keeping up, even in single target fights.

-- FLEX 1 – Harness Magicka (Self Shield | morph of Annulment) – A fantastic damage shield that helps soak a lot of damage and return Magicka when taking Elemental or Magical damage.
+- Harness Magicka (Self Shield | morph of Annulment) – A fantastic damage shield that helps soak a lot of damage and return Magicka when taking Elemental or Magical damage.
 I suggest this for most players so they can take extra punishment while learning.

 - Puncturing Sweeps (Channeled Cleave | morph of Puncturing Strikes) – A truly powerful ability of the Templar, boasting great single target AND AoE damage.
 It also heals for a % of the damage it deals, letting us spam away even when taking damage.
 On top of this, since it is a channel, it gets the double benefit of Thaumaturge and Elemental Expert.

 - Radiant Oppression (Channeled Execute | morph of Radiant Destruction) – The almighty “Jesus Beam or Laser Beam” is still powerful and now works with multiple Templars.
-This ability takes the place of Puncturing Sweeps at 40%, but should have DoTs kept up with it until 30%.
-Once a target reaches 30%, you will only use this ability paired with Blockade of Fire, and after 20% you will only use this ability.
+This ability takes the place of Puncturing Sweeps at 25%, but should have DoTs kept up with it until 20%.
+Once a target reaches 20%, you will only use Purifying Light, Blockade, and Spear Shards with this execute, and after 10% you will only use this ability with Blockade.
 However, if you’re not used to rigorous rotations, it’s always safe to make sure you’re DoTs are active, Channeled Focus is down, and you’re safe from damage.
 If you need to break the cast to heal or something, simply block or dodge roll.
 It is very important to note, that this ability scales in damage with your CURRENT Magicka level.
 This means it is extremely important to have Channeled Focus down and you’re drinking potions to have as much Magicka as possible, so this scales to absurdly high numbers.

 - [Ultimate] Shooting Star (AoE Direct Damage + DoT | morph of Meteor) – Boasting insane burst, lingering damage, free stats for slotting, and an AoE knock up, this ultimate is fantastic.
 It refunds ultimate based on enemies hit, so try hitting large clumps of enemies to stun them and melt ’em down.
 This ultimate wins in pure single target DPS sitautions, or where adds are so close that the impact damage hits all of them.